VCityTeam/UD-Viz/UDV-Core/examples/MAM/Install.md

 ## Setting before launch MAM

-If you want to observe a city you have to make sure of several things :
+In Order to observe a city you have to make several things. iTowns has to know which place is represent by the model.
+In MAM.js enter the right projection use taken from [epsg.io](https://epsg.io).
- * adjust the projection mode by Proj4 & extent, limits of projection
+*  On line 14 of MAM.js, reset the itowns.proj4.defs (default values set for Lyon)
+*  Then always in MAM.js adapt the extent block (line 18 - 21) use to define the bounds of projection, setting the CRS, min/max X, min/max Y . (default values set for Lyon)

-### How to add en extra layers
+### How added en extra layers

 * Import new layer by following iTowns method
     * To show more than one map at the time, you must change the opacity of the layer by added an extra line while import it ( opacity = float) the opacity is an float in range 0 to 1 (at 0 the layer is invisible)